Frequently Asked Questions

 Under the Municipal Government Act, The City of Calgary may charge fees for the use of its property.
 The facility fee is a charge that is imposed by The City and levied on the price of tickets, venue bookings or other revenue for events in Scotia Place.
 CSEC’s revenue will contribute to the annual payment.

-• The first $17 million payment to The City of Calgary will be comprised of a rent payment ($7 million) and facility fee ($10 million) charged by The City of Calgary.
+• The first $17 million payment to The City of Calgary will include a $7 million rent payment and a $10 million facility fee.

-The lease payment was structured to escalate in this way to ensure The City of Calgary will continue to benefit over time.
+The lease payment structure ensures The City of Calgary will continue to benefit over time.

 What financial security does The City of Calgary have to ensure CSEC will fulfill their financial obligations?

-The City has been granted security by CSEC, which includes a commitment by the Calgary Flames to stay in Calgary from now until the expiration of the 35-year initial lease term.
-If CSEC defaults under the Management and Lease Agreement (whether for bankruptcy or insolvency or otherwise), The City of Calgary has the right to require payment for the total amount of future payments in the balance of the 35-year initial term.
+The City has several protections from CSEC.
+The Calgary Flames have committed to staying in Calgary for the full 35-year lease term.
+If CSEC fails to meet the Management and Lease Agreement for any reason The City of Calgary has the right to require CSEC to pay the remaining balance of the 35-year initial term.

 How will cost overruns be dealt with?